Sciss/Koerper/ultrasound/README.md

 ## notes

 - Due to macro compilation units issues, the Mellite workspace creation code `Session` is in the test sources instead of main sources.

+## calibration

+E.g.

+    -i /data/projects/Koerper/audio_work/calib-input-180711a.aif -o /data/projects/Koerper/aux/calib-180711a.aif

+where the input is a 5 channel recording where nobody is in front of the sensors